 How old should my puppy be to attend puppy classes?

 Most classes that are run by professional trainers will offer different levels of schooling.
-Thinking of it in child term as
+Thinking of it in child terms as

-Socialising is an important part of a dog’s life and has to be done correctly to avoid any issues.
-Kindergarten is the first steps in helping to socialise your dog and making them an all-round social dog.
-These classes generally also look into handling and preventing puppy biting, along with providing house training advice
+Socialising is an important part of a dog’s life and must be done correctly to avoid issues.
+Kindergarten is the first step in helping to socialise your dog and making them an all-round social dog.
+These classes generally also look into handling and preventing puppy biting, along with providing house training advice.

-This includes good food manners, stay, loose lead walking, goto bed, walking amongst people to name just a few them.
+This includes good food manners, stay, loose lead walking, goto bed, walking amongst people, to name just a few of them.

 How Long are puppy training classes?

 Mealtimes can be used for training as well as when you are out on a walk etc. Essentially mix it up.
-After all, you don want your dog just being able to do a sit an stay in the kitchen but anywhere it is required for his and your safety
+After all, you don want your dog just being able to do a sit and stay in the kitchen but anywhere it is required for his and your safety.

 You may also like to read our other puppy related articles